olcf-tutorials/NVMe/README.md

 In this tutorial we will use IOR benchmark to execute on GPFS and NVMe devices, while we will showcase the Spectral library

 We will follow three examples, one executing IOR on GPFS, then on NVMe and the differences while using Spectral library.
 In all the cases we do write one file per MPI process.
+The IOR flags are outside the scope of this tutorial to be explained.

 ## Compiling IOR